danielgsims/hyperdrive/README.md

 404 Not Found                       | These aren't the droids you're looking for.
 405 Method Not Allowed              | Surrender is a perfectly acceptable alternative in extreme circumstances!
 406 Not Acceptable                  | Hey!
 We don't serve their kind here.
-407 Proxy Authentication Required   |
+407 Proxy Authentication Required   | Hey, you're not permitted in there.
+It's restricted.
 408 Request Timeout                 | Han will have that shield down.
 We've got to give him more time!
 409 Conflict                        | Your thoughts betray you, Father.
 I feel the good in you, the conflict.
 410 Gone                            | Thats what I'm trying to tell you, kid.
 It ain't there.
 It's been totally blown away.
 411 Length Required                 | How far away is Yoda?
 Will it take us long to get there?
 412 Precondition Failed             | Try not.
 Do... or do not.
 There is no try.
 413 Request Entity Too Large        | That's no moon.
 It's a space station.
-414 Request-URI Too Long            |
+414 Request-URI Too Long            | I can't.
+It's too big.
 415 Unsupported Media Type          | Sir, I don't know where your ship learned to communicate, but it has the most peculiar dialect.
 416 Request Range Not Satisfiable   | At that close range we won't last long against those Star Destroyers!
 417 Expectation Failed              | Our cruisers can't repel firepower of that magnitude!